-We understand that Special Educational Needs and Disabilities (SEND) covers a range of needs: cognition and learning; communication and interaction; social, emotional and mental health difficulties and finally sensory and physical disabilities.
+We understand that Special Educational Needs and Disabilities (SEND) covers a range of needs: cognition and learning; communication and interaction; social, emotional and mental health difficulties and sensory and physical disabilities.
 We value the relationship between the parents/carers, children and the school to ensure that a child’s education is a successful experience.

 How does Red Barn Primary School know if children need extra help?

-Our class teachers will meet with you at least twice a year and welcome contributions from parents in terms of communicating any issues that the child may have.
+Our class teachers will meet with you at least twice a year and welcome contributions from parents and carers in terms of communicating any issues that the child may have.
 There is always an opportunity for you to meet with staff between these formal meetings and these can be arranged through the school office.

 External agencies, such as doctors, physiotherapists, speech and language therapists and CAMHS (Child and Adolescent Mental Health Service) will also inform the school if there has been diagnosis and/or interventions that require school action.